U.S. Stocks, Bond Yields Drop Amid Trade Tensions

 However, there are signs that some investors may view the dip as a buying opportunity, said Mohit Bajaj, director of exchange-traded fund trading solutions at WallachBeth Capital.
 There were two large purchases of the iShares Core S&P Total U.S. Stock Market ETF during Thursday's rout, worth a combined $260 million, he said.

-Nearly all 11 major S&P 500 sectors fell Thursday, with the exception of utility and real-estate stocks, which investors tend to favor for their dividends during periods of economic uncertainty.
+Nearly all 11 major S&P 500 sectors were down in recent trading, with the exception of utility and real-estate stocks, which investors tend to favor for their dividends during periods of economic uncertainty.

 Shares of Amazon.com and Facebook slid more than 2% each, while Microsoft and Apple both shed at least 1.1%.